opendocsg/slw-judgments-backfill/2011_SGHC_148/report.md

 _The applicable law_

-13     The law on compromise is well established and was comprehensively detailed in the recent case of _Gay Choon Ing v Loh Sze Ti Terence Peter_ [2009] 2 SLR(R) 332 at [47]–[72].
+13     The law on compromise is well established and was comprehensively detailed in the recent case of _Gay Choon Ing v Loh Sze Ti Terence Peter_ <span class="citation">[2009] 2 SLR(R) 332</span> at [47]–[72].
 Essentially, the general principles of contract law apply equally to the law of compromise.
 Thus, a compromise will only arise if the following requirements are fulfilled (per Andrew Phang JA at [46]–[47]):

  ( 1 ) consensus ad idem or an identifiable agreement that is complete and certain (the preferred identifying tool of choice being the traditional “offer and acceptance” model);